m-spangenberg/ooba-startrek/README.md

 ## Helper Prompt

 Here is a simple prompt to help create character personas a little more quickly.
-Try it with your prefered langauge model, I've gotten decent results with GPT3.5
+Try it with your prefered langauge model.

 ```bash
 Here I have a summary of the persona of one Captain Benjamin Sisko from the television program Star Trek Deep Space Nine.